remcohaszing/unist-util-mdx-define/README.md

 ## Introduction

-This package provides a utility to define exports in an [MDX](https://mdxjs.com) AST, so you don’t have to worry about the details..
+This package provides a utility to define exports in an [MDX](https://mdxjs.com) AST, so you don’t have to worry about the details.
 It supports [mdast](https://github.com/syntax-tree/mdast) ([remark](https://github.com/remarkjs)), [hast](https://github.com/syntax-tree/hast) ([rehype](https://github.com/rehypejs)), and [estree](https://github.com/estree/estree) / [esast](https://github.com/syntax-tree/esast) ([recma](https://github.com/mdx-js/recma)).
 This